What To Know About Car Insurance

 • fitting an approved alarm or immobiliser

-• parking in a garage or driveway if possible
+• parking in a locked garage overnight

 • using Thatcham-approved security devices.